testsigmahq/testsigma-tutorials/src/pages/tutorials/test-cases/mobile-apps/build-tests-using-recorder.md

 ---
 title: "Android & iOS: How to build Test Cases using Mobile Recorder"
-metadesc: "Here’s a quick guide that walks you through Testsigma mobile recorder and a few test steps types to familiarize yourself"
+metadesc: "This tutorial is a quick guide that walks you through Testsigma mobile recorder and a few test steps types to familiarize yourself"
 noindex: false
 order: 2.21
 page_id: "Android & iOS: How to build Test Cases using Mobile Recorder"